 Figure ? illustrates the steady increase in GMT ridership from 2000 to 2015 and the downward trend starting in 2015, which matched the overall national trend due in large part to low gasoline prices.
 In the past, public transit service in Chittenden County had served mostly non-driving segments of the population (low income, zero vehicle households, seniors, and children) with a limited ability to attract people with access to cars.
-However, GMT has made significant strides to improve passenger amenities and services with onboard Wi-Fi, fifteen-minute frequencies at peak times on select local routes (Essex Junction, Williston and Pine Street) and enhanced multimodal coordination.
+However, GMT has made significant strides to improve passenger amenities and services with onboard Wi-Fi, twenty-minute frequencies at peak times on select local routes (VT 15, US 2, North Ave and Shelburne Rd as of December 2022) and enhanced multimodal coordination.
 GMT's entire fleet is also equipped with bike racks to encourage this type of multimodal trip making.

 As with most transit operations nationally, the COVID-19 pandemic had a dramatic impact on GMT's operations.
-At the peak of the pandemic, GMT provided 1.22 million trips in Chittenden County, a 55% decrease compared to the 2.74 million trips provided in 2014.
+At the peak of the pandemic, GMT provided 1.22 million trips in Chittenden County, a 48% decrease compared to the 2.33 million trips provided directly prior to the pandemic in 2019.
 In response to the pandemic, GMT began to offer fare-free transit service to help members of the public access essential services.
-With the support of state and federal funding, GMT will continue to operate fare-free transit through at least June 2023. while avoiding major service cuts.
+With the support of state and federal funding, GMT will continue to operate fare-free transit through at least June 2023 while avoiding major service cuts.
+Beginning in 2022, GMT ridership bounced back from the pandemic lows, with 1.73 million trips provided in Chittenden County.

-FIGURE ? - GMT RIDERSHIP IN CHITTENDEN COUNTY: FY2000 - FY2021 (MILLIONS)
+FIGURE ? - GMT RIDERSHIP IN CHITTENDEN COUNTY: FY2000 - FY2022 (MILLIONS)